Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 These users oversee the operational management of the system within AMAP.
 Acting as intermediaries between producers and consumers, they ensure data accuracy on the platform, address user issues or questions, and uphold AMAP’s values of sustainability and transparency.
 AMAP administrators have the authority to edit and review system content, facilitate updates or changes in practices, and ensure that digital operations align with organizational objectives.
 They also handle user support issues and facilitate communication among the different stakeholders.

-#### Non-Authenticated User

-Representing new visitors or those interested in AMAP, these users can browse the system without needing to register.
-Access is limited to general information about AMAP, its mission, values, and available products.
-However, they cannot place orders or access data exclusive to authenticated users.
-This class enables visitors to learn more about AMAP's purpose, encouraging engagement and fostering a path to becoming co-producers.

 ---

 ### Use Cases